VisionToolkit-Dev-Team/vision-toolkit/README.md

 2. Open, activate and run the TwinCAT project `\src\twincat\vision-toolkit.sln`.

-If you are missing any of the mobject-libraries, then simply right click on the project and select "Install Project Library (unknown versions)"
+If you are missing any of the mobject-libraries, then simply right click on the project and select "Install Project Library (unknown versions)".
+Alternatively, if you are running 4024, you can open the root folder of the repo and double click `install-libraries.bat`.

 3. Open the vision-toolkit-hmi in the solution tree
 4. Start live view